loicdescotte/Play2-HTML5Tags/README.md

 ## Compatibility

-This module is compatible with Play 2.1 and 2.2.
+This module is compatible with Play >= 2.1.

 ## How to install it